-Before getting started, make sure that:
+Before getting started, make sure that you:

 Run the following command to create a new headless project: